-Bank-Owned Life Insurance
+Bank Owned Life Insurance

 We maintain investments in BOLI policies to help control employee benefit costs, as a protection against loss of certain employees and as a tax planning strategy.
 We are the sole owner and beneficiary of the BOLI policies.
-At June 30, 2021, BOLI totaled \$22.7 million compared to \$22.5 million at December 31, 2020.
-The increase represents increases in the cash surrender value net of a slight reduction in the policies' total value due to an insured's death.
+At March 31, 2022, BOLI totaled \$29.3 million compared to \$22.2 million at December 31, 2021.
+The increase represents additional insurance of \$7.0 million and an increase in the cash surrender value.